 The pain of the inside of the abdomen or the outer muscle wall, ranging from mild and temporary to severe and requiring emergency treatment.
 Abdominal pain can have causes that are not for an underlying disease.
 Examples include constipation, wind, overeating, stress, or muscle stress.

-• Abdominal pain can be very serious, but most abdominal pain is caused by a minor upset or stomach “bug” and does not last long.
+• Abdominal pain can be very serious, but most abdominal pains are caused by a minor upset or a stomach “bug” and do not last long.
 Minor abdominal pain is very common, and people may experience an upset stomach or cramping every few months.
-You can usually treat abdominal pain yourself and it will go away within a few days.
+You can usually treat abdominal pain yourself, and it will go away within a few days.

 • Colonic pain is a symptom of more serious conditions, such as gallstones or kidney stones.
-This pain comes on suddenly and can look like a severe muscle spasm.
+This pain comes on suddenly and can resemble a severe muscle spasm.

 Abdominal pain can be caused by many conditions.
 However, the major causes are infection, abnormal growths, inflammation, blockage, and intestinal disturbances.